mlops-club/pulumi-ui/CONTRIBUTING.md

              - [ ] Outputs - 2 cols.
 Key/value for each output.
 Shows "No Outputs" and an icon if there are none.
              - [ ] Children - Table of same shape as the resources table, but limited to the children.
          - [ ] **2.
 Graph View** - Shows the React flow component.
-            - [ ] each node should show the resource urn, abbreviated if longer than 25 characters
+            - [x] each node should show the resource urn, abbreviated if longer than 25 characters
             - [ ] When a resource node clicked, takes you to a resource view
-            - [ ] To the right of the resource node, a small icon that can collapse/expand the node, showing it's children
+            - [x] To the right of the resource node, a small icon that can collapse/expand the node, showing it's children
-            - [ ] Child resources display to the right and vertically stacked
+            - [x] Child resources display to the right and vertically stacked
-            -
+            - [ ] The expand/collapse action should be animated, like in Pulumi Cloud
+            - [ ] Icon System: Each graph node should have an icon